 Supermarkets are usually large, busy places and the potential for accidents to occur can therefore be prevalent and so safety measures should be in place to reflect this.
-Unfortunately though, even with the best procedures being put in action, accidents can still occur.
+Unfortunately though, even with the best procedures being put into action, accidents can still occur.
 If you have sustained a supermarket injury due to an accident that wasn’t your fault, then you may want to claim supermarket accident compensation.

 If you are an employee or a visitor to the supermarket, you have an equal right to make supermarket compensation claims, although an employee may look into making an accident at work claim rather than a personal injury claim.

 To have the best chance of making a successful claim for an injury in a supermarket, it is advisable to seek legal help and representation.
-Accident Claims UK specialise in compensation claims and work on a No Win No Fee basis.
+Accident Claims UK specialises in compensation claims, and work on a No Win No Fee basis.
 Our sole objective is to get you the maximum amount of compensation that you deserve for the pain and suffering that you have endured as a result of your injury.

 Select a Section